See also our Top Tips - key advice for P&C office bearers in just 6 points!

 What is Council?

-Council (the ACT Council of Parents and Citizens Associations) is the peak body of ACT public school P&C associations (parents and citizens associations).
+Council (the ACT Council of Parents and Citizens Associations) is the peak body of ACT public school parent associations.
 We represent the views and promote the interests of parents from these associations to government.
-We also help P&C associations to operate effectively.
+We also help parent associations to operate effectively.

 How is Council formed and operated?